 I encourage using the glycinate form of magnesium to support heart health, as this form draws less water to the bowel and does a better job of getting into muscles where it’s needed.
 The glycine it’s bound to also helps support a calm mood and healthy sleep; two factors that can greatly improve quality of life.
 I usually recommend 250-750 mg of magnesium glycinate daily to support heart health, depending on nutritional status and lifestyle habits.

-Magnesium Bolsters Brain Health
+Magnesium Supplements To Support Brain Health

-Optimal magnesium levels go a very long way when it comes to anything and everything brain related.
-Whether you’re wanting to wake up feeling alive and energized, focus on the task at hand, remember everything on your daily ‘to do’ list, or just get a good night’s rest, you need an ample amount of magnesium to accomplish it.
+Optimal magnesium levels go a very long way when it comes to anything and everything brain-related.
+Whether you’re wanting to wake up feeling alive and energized, focus on the task at hand, remember everything on your daily ‘to do’ list, or get a good night’s rest, you need an ample amount of magnesium to accomplish it.
 In addition to supporting the health of your nerves themselves, magnesium also helps with occasional head tension & discomfort and supports a relaxed mood.

 As you can see, optimal magnesium levels benefit far more than you might have imagined.
 In fact, magnesium has a positive impact on many more conditions that we simply don’t have time to cover here.
 From enzyme formation to DNA synthesis, and resilient adrenal glands to healthy hair, skin, and fingernails, adequate magnesium intake benefits the entire body, head to toe.